A person working on a laptop at a cluttered desk with books, papers, and a vase of flowers.

 5. Reusability of Test Scripts

-Test automation tool enables testers to write test scripts and store them for use when the same test is to be repeated on a new project or a new round of testing.
+Test automation tool enables testers to write test scripts and store them for future use when the same test is to be repeated on a new project or a new round of testing.

 This reusability not only saves time but also creates accuracy in testing.